Rodolfo Arruabarrena: AEK Athens

 On 3 May 2007, El Vasco signed a three-year contract with Greek Super League runners-up AEK Athens for €800,000 per year for two years, extendable for a third.
 According to Arruabarrena, an important role for his decision to continue his career in Greece was played by Lorenzo Serra Ferrer (AEK manager) and Demis Nikolaidis (former star player and later president of his new club who played for Atlético Madrid in 2003–04).

-In Rivaldo's debut with AEK Arruabarrena set up the Brazilian legend to score on a header.
+In Rivaldo's debut with AEK, Arruabarrena set up the Brazilian legend to score on a header.
 Arruabarrena also set up Ismael Blanco to score against Getafe in a UEFA Cup match.
-Arruabarrena managed to have 25 appearances for AEK in one season but halfway through the season he suffered a serious injury.
+Arruabarrena managed to have 25 appearances for AEK in one season but, halfway through the season, he suffered a serious injury.

-On 29 July 2008, AEK Athens manager Giorgos Donis announced to the press that Arruabarrena was no longer in the team's plans.
+On 29 July 2008, AEK Athens manager Georgios Donis announced to the press that Arruabarrena was no longer in the team's plans.